Connection Retry and Fallback Behaviors

 - If using Notecard Cellular, after four consecutive failures it will be placed in a network registration penalty box.

-- If using Notecard Cellular or Notecard Cell+WiFi with a paired Starnote and two consecutive failures occur, it will proceed to attempt a satellite/NTN connection.
+- If using Notecard Cellular or Notecard Cell+WiFi paired with a Starnote, and the device is configured to fallback to NTN, then after two consecutive failures it will proceed to attempt a satellite/NTN connection.

 Wi-Fi